nofitnessforpurpose/CHECKSUM/README.md

 ## Installation
 A PSION Organiser 2 .OPK file is avialble which contains both source and object code.
 This file can be downloaded onto a data pack using tools such as <a href="https://www.lostgallifreyan.net/Software/ORG-Link/ORG-Link.htm">ORG-LINK</a> or similar.

-When downloaded, run the CHKSUM progam from the data pack.
+When down loaded and programmed onto a data pack, run the CHKSUM progam from the data pack.
 The program will allow selection of the Drive the data pack is located in e.g. B:
 The tool should then determine the size of the used data space on the data pack and calculate the check sum for the data pack.
 The cacluated value should match the value shown for the current release of the software.
 When the values match there is a limited liklihood of issue with the data pack, source data or data transfer process.